JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 **packages**

-All of the package set that is used to develop and build JELOS are hosted within the packages directory.
-The package structure documentation is available in [PACKAGE.md](PACKAGE.md)
+All of the packages used to develop and build JELOS are hosted within the packages directory.
+The package structure documentation is available in [DEVEL_CREATING_PACKAGES.md](DEVEL_CREATING_PACKAGES.md).

 **post-update**